 Here you see how this is shown for A1WebsitePro’s group page visitors that are on a desktop.
 Notice that it just shows small text over the graphic that states Group by A1WebsitePro.

 And here you can see how the mobile version varies a little bit from that in the way that it shows two different lines.
 Facebook states the actual Group Name followed by smaller text that lets visitors know the group status whether public or private.

-So you will want to keep that area in mind when you are creating your graphic so if you have text you want to be visible that it does not get covered up.
+As a matter of fact, keep that area in mind as you create your graphic.
+Do this if you have text you want to be visible so it does not get covered up.

-You will notice that in both images my full picture is visible.
+Finally, you will notice that in both images my full picture is visible.
 The magic of getting this to happen is to pay attention to the ratio.
-By utilizing the template you can save yourself a lot of time and effort and editing of trying to make your graphic fit properly and show the way you want it to show for all of your visitors.
+Use the template to save yourself a lot of time, effort and editing trying to make your graphic fit properly.
+That way it shows as you want for all of your visitors.

 Here are some files to help you out.
 We have a basic PNG of each template and the Photoshop PSD file with the layers if you prefer.
 We hope that this tutorial has been helpful.
 Subscribe to our feed if you would like to know when we have additional posts available.

 We appreciate that you took time to read our post and hope to see you back.
 If you have any comments or questions or need any other Facebook tutorials, please let us know by leaving a comment below or contacting us through our Contact Page.